ml-tuw/ml-tuw.github.io/projects/md/index.md

    - Fluigent (France)
    - Harvard Medical School (USA)

-### Secure and Intelligent Human-Centric Digital Technologies (SecInt, TU Wien Doctoral College)
+### Secure and Intelligent Human-Centric Digital Technologies
 The goal of SecInt is to develop the scientific foundations of secure and intelligent human-centric digital technologies.
 This requires interdisciplinary research, establishing synergies between different research fields (Security and Privacy, Machine Learning, and Formal Methods).
 Research